brandanblevins/python-udemy-angela-yu/Day 2/day2_notes.md

 ```

 I still don't understand the need to convert to an integer at the end.
 But my logic is in line with Angela's explanation.
+The way I was using the exponent operator was wrong.

 ## Number manipulation and F strings in Python